 Contact us to schedule workshops about Overleaf, research workflows, data management and more!
 We're happy to present personalized sessions for your course or research group.

-Kristen continued her work with LSTRC, the Literature Selection Technical Review Committee at their Fall Meeting.
-LSTRC meets three times a year to review and recommend journals for inclusion in MEDLINE.
+Kristen continued her work with LSTRC, the Literature Selection Technical Review Committee at their Winter and Summer Meetings.
+LSTRC is a National Library of Medicine committee that meets three times a year to review and recommend journals for inclusion in MEDLINE.